Alaya Ang

 River patterns sewn into the fabric provides insight to the artist’s family name 洪 (Ang), that signifies "flood" or "vast waters,".
 The name originated from communities living near rivers and lakes, who developed expertise in flood control and irrigation.

-Guidance (The Way of an Ancestor) traces paths, diverted lines, and afterlives, and is devoted to my grandmother and uncle who passed away in 2023.
+Guidance (The Way of an Ancestor) traces paths, diverted lines, and afterlives, and is dedicated to Alaya’s grandmother and uncle.
 The patterns are embroidered on joss paper, used in ancestral worship as spirit money.
 The burning of spirit money is the last ritual performed by a family member during a traditional funeral ceremony to ensure a favourable outcome in the afterlife.

 The collection of sounds, of cutting, of sewing machines and everyday interchanges are contributions from the artist's family who run a tailoring shop in Singapore.